 It has long been known that type Ia supernova properties vary across host-galaxy types and local stellar environments.
-Following early evidence for a relation between the width (decline rate) of type Ia supernova light curves and host-galaxy stellar populations \citep{Hamuy2000}, observations revealed tight correlations between this light curve parameter and the host-galaxy stellar age \citep{Sullivan2006}, the supernova progenitor age \citep{Howell2009} or the local specific star formation rate \citep{Rigault2013,Rigault2020}.
+Following early evidence for a relation between the width (decline rate) of type Ia supernova light curves \citep[driven by the mass of radioactive $^{56}$Ni;][]{Arnett1982} and host-galaxy stellar populations \citep{Hamuy2000}, observations revealed tight correlations between this light curve parameter and the host-galaxy stellar age \citep{Sullivan2006}, luminosity-weighted age of host galaxy \citep{Howell2009} or the local specific star formation rate \citep{Rigault2013,Rigault2020}.
 Host galaxies modulate also supernova peak magnitudes, with variations which are not captured by first order standardisation methods such as the Tripp calibration \citep{Tripp1998}.
 The relation is commonly studied as a (non-linear) correlation between supernova peak magnitude and the host-galaxy stellar mass \citep{Kelly2010,Sullivan2010,Smith2020}.
 Similar or statistically more significant correlations were also shown for other host-galaxy properties, for example the local specific star formation rate \citep{Rigault2020}.
 The physical nature of this multifaceted relation between type Ia supernova properties and their environment is not fully understood.
 Some models attempt to reduce the problem solely to the effect of extinction and its dependence on host galaxy properties \citep{Brout2021,Popovic2021}.
-However, independent analyses of type Ia supernova data \citep[see e.g.][]{Wojtak2023,Gonzalez2021,Grayling2024}, tests against attenuation properties measured from host galaxy observations \citep{Duarte2023} or simulations of extinction in type Ia supernova sight lines \citep{Hallgren2025}, and modelling the role of the progenitor age \citep{Wiseman2021} point to a relevant contribution from supernova intrinsic properties correlated with the host-galaxy environment.
+However, independent analyses of type Ia supernova data \citep[see e.g.][]{Wojtak2023,Gonzalez2021,Grayling2024}, tests against host galaxy properties beyond the stellar mass \citep{Duarte2023,Kelsey2023}, simulations of extinction in type Ia supernova sight lines \citep{Hallgren2025}, and modelling the role of the progenitor age \citep{Wiseman2022,Wiseman2023} point to a relevant contribution from supernova intrinsic properties correlated with the host-galaxy environment.

 Due to the fact that Cepheids are observed only in young late-type galaxies, the SH0ES programme introduces a strong implicit selection bias in type Ia supernova environments.
 With type Ia supernovae from the Hubble flow found in galaxies of all morphological types, the calibration galaxies (those with observed Cepheids and type Ia supernovae) do not constitute a representative sample of the Hubble flow.
 The SH0ES team attempts to mitigate the selection bias by restricting the Hubble flow to galaxies resembling those in the calibration sample \citep{Riess2022}.
 However, their extinction model is trained on the unrestricted Hubble flow data and then extrapolated to the calibration galaxies \citep{Popovic2021,Brout2022}.